• Skip to content

 Exemptions

-You may be eligible for an exemption when transferring the registration of a vehicle.
+You may be eligible for an exemption of the motor vehicle duty when transferring the registration of a vehicle.

 We’ve explained some of the common exemptions below, as well as the evidence you’ll need to prove you’re eligible.